-Romantic Rome is a very popular place for proposals.
+Romantic Rome is a very popular place for couples.
 Nearly every cobbled street in the Eternal City, at least in the city center, inspires a romantic gesture, a kiss, or even a proposal.

 It is folly to try to list all of the romantic spots in Rome.
-But here are nine places to seek out if romance is on your Rome itinerary.
+But here are nine places to consider if romance is on your Rome itinerary.
 Note that these are in no particular order.

 An obvious engagement locale for tourists for sure, as it’s at the heart of the city and abuzz with people from all walks of life (providing a bit of a din for you nervous proposers).